 - Decision-making - At this point, prospects are deciding whether your services are good enough to solve their pain points.
 They weigh several factors, including features, benefits, pricing, etc., and compare them with the competition.

 - Purchasing - After weighing all available options, prospects make a final decision and pay for their preferred service model.

-- Onboarding - The onboarding process is an important part of the customer journey.
+- Onboarding - The MSP client onboarding process is an important part of the customer journey.
 Here, companies bring the client into the fold and help them understand their business process and workflow and get acquainted with the teams.

 - Retention - Possibly the most challenging part of the entire journey, retention focuses on preventing onboarded clients from switching to other providers.

 In the face of today’s competitive global business landscape, it’s not enough to simply understand the customers’ journey.
 Savvy MSPs look for a way to control the outcome at each touchpoint.

 To help you get started, here are some techniques you can use to control each stage, in order to ensure a more desirable outcome.

 Also known as the discovery stage, this is where you should establish your presence on your target audience’s preferred communication channels .
 You can establish your company as an authority in the MSP space by providing informative and useful content on your websites and social media handles.
 Such content includes blog posts, case studies, whitepapers, infographics, etc.

 While it’s a good idea always to keep your brand in the face of prospects, excessive marketing messages may backfire.
 Engage prospects by reacting to their comments and questions and sending them appropriate emails that showcase the value of your managed service offerings.

 Further reading How to Turn Your MSP Prospects into Clients